Android-for-Python/Camera4Kivy/README.md

     def stop_capture_video(self):         # Android only
 ```

 Captures are never mirrored, except a screenshot capture if the Preview is mirrored.
-Capture resolution varies as discussed [here](https://github.com/Android-for-Python/Camera4Kivy#capture-resolution).
+Capture resolution is discussed [here](https://github.com/Android-for-Python/Camera4Kivy#capture-resolution).

 Captures are saved to `<location>/<subdir>/<name>.jpg` or `.mp4`.